Battle of Isandlwana: Zulu victory

 Of the 1,800-plus force of British troops and African auxiliaries, over 1,300 were killed, most of them Europeans, including field commanders Pulleine and Durnford.
-Only five Imperial officers survived (including Lieutenant Henry Curling and Lieutenant Horace Smith-Dorrien), and the 52 officers lost was the most lost by any British battalion up to that time.
+Only five Imperial officers survived (including Lieutenants Henry Curling and Horace Smith-Dorrien), and the 52 officers lost was the most lost by any British battalion up to that time.
 Amongst those killed was Surgeon Major Peter Shepherd, a first-aid pioneer.
 The Natal Native Contingent lost some 400 men, and there were 240 lost from the group of 249 amaChunu African auxiliaries.
 Perhaps the last to die was Gabangaye, the portly chief of the amaChunu Natal Native Contingent, who was given over to be killed by the udibi (porter or carrier) boys.
 The captured Natal Native Contingent soldiers were regarded as traitors by the Zulu and executed.

 There was no casualty count of the Zulu losses by the British such as made in many of the other battles since they abandoned the field.
 Nor was there any count by the Zulu.
 Modern historians have rejected and reduced the older unfounded estimates.
 Historians Lock and Quantrill estimate the Zulu casualties as "... perhaps between 1,500 and 2,000 dead.
 Historian Ian Knight stated: "Zulu casualties were almost as heavy.
 Although it is impossible to say with certainty, at least 1,000 were killed outright in the assault..."
+Historian Mike Snook estimated 1,500–2,000 Zulu dead, with a similar number wounded.

 Some 1,000 Martini-Henry rifles, the two field artillery guns, 400,000 rounds of ammunition, three colours, most of the 2,000 draft animals and 130 wagons, provisions such as tinned food, biscuits, beer, overcoats, tents and other supplies, were taken by the Zulu or left abandoned on the field.
 Of the survivors, most were from the auxiliaries.
 The two field artillery guns which were taken to Ulundi as trophies, were later found abandoned by a British patrol after the Battle of Ulundi.